HAadams/ConnectFour/README.md

 1. Tap on the column where you want to place your token.
 The game will wait for you to tap on a non-full column before proceeding to the second player's turn.
 2. Phone will then place its token 1 second later
 3. Repeat steps 1-2 until a pattern is formed.
-4. If not pattern forms and grid is full, "its a tie!" message will appear and no one gets points.
+4. If no pattern forms and grid is full, "its a tie!" message will appear and no one get a point.
+5. Tap "New Game" to start a new game while maintaining current scores.
+6. Tap "Reset Stats.." to reset the Player's and AI's scores.

 ### A pattern is formed and a winner is declared if one of the following happens:
 1. Four same colored tokens connect consecutively in the horizontal direction